Mr-Andersen/notify-tg/README.md

   - `-i|--include <FILE>` flag for sending file captioned with `MSG`
   - Messages are html
   - Literally, a feature: if you need your bot to support SOCKS proxy, compile it with corresponding feature

-# In case it doesn't compile
-That's probably because of `teloxide-core`, its API is still changing.
-Create an issue (or PR)